Quick Start Guide

 - Subscription: Your subscription

-- Resource Group: Same as Alert Bridge
+- Resource Group: Same as Cynteo Alert Bridge

 - Action group name:

-alert-bridge-solarwinds - Display name:
+alert-bridge-itsm - Display name:

 Actions: